-Between the 1960s and 1970s a plan was drawn up to backfill the canal and demolish the warehouses, in order to establish roads to reduce the traffic congestion.
-A citizen rose up for a protest movement against this project, and the debate lasted more than a decade before the authorities finally decided to build a road only on half of the canal, but also to preserve the district of the warehouses.
+Between the 1960s and 1970s, a plan was drawn up to backfill the canal and demolish the warehouses, in order to establish roads to reduce the traffic congestion.
+A citizen rose up for a protest movement against this project, and the debate lasted more than a decade before the authorities finally decided to build a road not only on half of the canal, but also to preserve the district of the warehouses.

 The Wall Street of the North

 Otaru was once nicknamed the Wall Street of the Street.
 Indeed during its golden age, American, British, and Russian sailors came to trade in Otaru.
 Many banks were built in the Nichigin-dori street with many imposing buildings inspired by American architecture.
 Nichigin-dori resembled then Wall Street in New York.
 Today, this is one of the best places to visit in Otaru.